 Created by Dan Simmons

-Prolific, chameleon-like Dan Simmons has made a career of writing edgy, often disturbing fiction in several genres, penning often ground-breaking (and award-winning) works in fantasy (Song of Kali), science fiction (Hyperion, Fall of Hyperion) and horror (Summer of Night, A Winter Haunting).
-Hell, he's even done vampires!
+If this is cheese, it’s smart, hard cheese.
+Simmons’ too good a writer to let this series devolve into simplistic lunk-headed pulp.
+But then, prolific, chameleon-like Simmons has made a career of writing edgy, often disturbing (but never dumb) fiction in numerous genres, penning often ground-breaking (and award-winning) works in fantasy (Song of Kali), science fiction (Hyperion, Fall of Hyperion) and horror (Summer of Night, A Winter Haunting).
+Hell, he’s even done vampires!
 (Carrion Comfort).
-Lately he's set his roving eyes on pulpy crime fiction and thrillers, first with Darwin's Blade, and then with the Joe Kurtz books, about an ex-con P.I. on a mission of vengeance.
+Lately he’s set his roving eyes on pulpy crime fiction and thrillers, with the Joe Kurtz books and Darwin’s Blade, featuring insurance investigator Dar Minor.